 We have a \$1.5 billion unsecured revolving credit facility, or the 2007 unsecured revolving credit facility.
 The 2007 unsecured revolving credit facility bears interest at a spread ranging from 70 basis points to 110 basis points over the 30-day LIBOR which, based on our leverage ratio at December 31, 2010, was 90 basis points.
-This facility matures in June 2011 and has a one-year as-of-right extension option which the Company expects to exercise.
-The 2007 unsecured revolving credit facility had approximately \$650.0 million outstanding at

-December 31, 2010.
+This facility matures in June 2011 and has a one-year as-of-right extension option which we expect to exercise.
+The 2007 unsecured revolving credit facility also requires a 12.5 to 20 basis point fee on the unused balance payable annually in arrears.
+The 2007 unsecured revolving credit facility had approximately \$650.0 million outstanding at December 31, 2010.
 Availability under the 2007 unsecured revolving credit facility was further reduced at December 31, 2010 by the issuance of approximately \$25.1 million in letters of credit.
-The 2007 unsecured revolving credit facility includes certain restrictions and covenants (see restrictive covenants below) and is guaranteed by certain of our subsidiaries and debt and preferred equity investment entities.
-ROP and certain of its subsidiaries also provide a limited senior guaranty of our obligations under the 2007 unsecured revolving credit facility.
+The 2007 unsecured revolving credit facility includes certain restrictions and covenants (see restrictive covenants below) and is guaranteed by certain of SLGOP's subsidiaries and debt and preferred equity investment entities.
+ROP and certain of its subsidiaries also provide a limited senior guaranty of SLGOP's obligations under the 2007 unsecured revolving credit facility.
 As of December 31, 2010, the maximum amount of ROP and its subsidiaries' guaranty obligation was approximately \$435.7 million.